-Jen counsels financial services firms on regulatory and compliance matters arising under federal and state securities laws, including fiduciary duty and conflicts of interest, standards of conduct, disclosure and internal controls, advertising and social media, regulatory examinations and enforcement defense.
-She also has deep experience counseling clients in the development and operation of managed account (or wrap fee) programs and in performing strategic business reviews designed to review and benchmark existing business and compliance practices.
+Jen counsels clients on a wide range of securities regulatory matters, including fiduciary duty and conflicts of interest, standards of conduct, disclosure obligations, risk management and internal controls, advertising and social media, regulatory examinations and enforcement defense.
+She assists clients in transactions involving regulated entities and in performing strategic business reviews to benchmark existing controls and prepare for regulatory examinations.

 Representative Legal Matters

 - Performed regulatory due diligence and counseled a leading independent financial planning and investment management firm in its acquisition of an investment adviser offering financial planning, investment management, and tax planning and preparation services.

 - Advised a number of clients on the implementation of Regulation Best Interest governing the standard of conduct that applies to broker-dealers providing advice to retail investors, as well as the updated SEC interpretation of investment adviser fiduciary duty.
 Assisted clients in interpreting and implementing the applicable regulatory standards and in reviewing the products and services they provide to retail investors and the associated conflicts of interest, compensation, and disclosure.